viperproject/prusti-dev/dev-guide/src/pipeline/viper.md

 - (With Prusti server only) Send VIR to the server.
 - VIR is encoded into Viper.
-- Viper verifier is called and the results are obtained.
+- The Viper verifier is called and the results are obtained.
 - (With Prusti server only) Send verification results back to the client.

 ## Prusti server